Severn Railway Bridge: 1960 partial collapse

-On 25 October 1960, in thick fog and a strong tide, two barges (named the Arkendale H and Wastdale H) which had overshot Sharpness Dock, collided with one of the columns of the bridge after being carried upstream.
+On 25 October 1960, in thick fog and a strong tide, two barges, the Arkendale H and the Wastdale H, which had overshot Sharpness Dock, collided with one of the columns of the bridge after being carried upstream.
 Two bridge spans collapsed into the river.
 As they fell, parts of the structure hit the barges causing the fuel oil and petroleum they were carrying to catch fire.
 Five people died in the incident.

-During the collapse of the bridge the 12 in diameter gas main that ran alongside the railway line was damaged leaving households across the Forest of Dean without mains gas.
-Locals who were around at the time talk of people from the gas company banging on the doors early in the morning and being told not to use their gas, and of having to be supplied with bottled gas and compatible appliances for weeks and months until the mains could be restored.
+The collapse of the bridge damaged the 12 in-diameter gas main that ran alongside the railway, leaving households across the Forest of Dean without a mains gas supply.
+Locals who were around at the time talk of people from the gas company banging on the doors early in the morning to tell people not to use their gas, and of having to be supplied with bottled gas and compatible appliances for months until the mains could be restored.
 Gas engineers from across the UK were brought in to help with visiting every house affected before the household could use the mains gas again.